Submissions for the 2021 Awards are Closed

 - Ann Connor Brimer Award for Atlantic Canadian Children’s Literature ($2,000 prize): awarded for a book of fiction or non-fiction written by a living, full-time resident of Atlantic Canada that is readily available in print and that was published and/or distributed for the first time in Canada in the two years prior to and including the submission deadline.
 Because this award alternates annually between children’s literature (for readers up to 11 years old) and young adult (YA) literature (for readers aged 12 to 17), each cycle of the award covers two publication years.
-(For the 2021 award for YA literature, the eligibility years run from November 2, 2018, to November 1, 2020.)
+For the 2022 award for children’s literature, eligibility years run from November 2, 2019, to November 1, 2021.

 - Evelyn Richardson Non-Fiction Award ($2,000 prize): awarded for a book of creative non-fiction (a narrative non-fiction book, a collection of essays, a biography, a memoir, or a long-form academic publication that offers a complex and reflective narrative about original research) written by a full-time resident of Nova Scotia that was published and/or distributed for the first time in Canada in the year prior to and including the submission deadline.
-(For the 2021 award, this eligibility year runs from November 2, 2019, to November 1, 2020.)
+For the 2022 award, the eligibility year runs from November 2, 2020, to November 1, 2021.

 - J.M.
 Abraham Atlantic Poetry Award ($2,000 prize): awarded for a book of poetry written by a full-time resident of Atlantic Canada that was published and/or distributed for the first time in Canada in the year prior to and including the submission deadline.
-(For the 2021 award, this eligibility year runs from November 2, 2019, to November 1, 2020.)
+For the 2022 award, the eligibility year runs from November 2, 2020, to November 1, 2021.

 - Thomas Raddall Atlantic Fiction Award ($25,000 prize): awarded for a novel or a book of short fiction written by a full-time resident of Atlantic Canada that was published and/or distributed for the first time in Canada in the year prior to and including the submission deadline.
 A writer may win the Thomas Raddall Atlantic Fiction Award a maximum of three times.
 YA titles are ineligible for this award and should be submitted to the Ann Connor Brimer Award.
 For the 2022 award, the eligibility year runs from November 2, 2020, to November 1, 2021.

 Author residency: Full-time residents of Atlantic Canada are those who have lived in one or a combination of the Atlantic provinces (New Brunswick, Newfoundland & Labrador, Nova Scotia, or Prince Edward Island) for at least two consecutive years immediately prior to the submission deadline date.
 Full-time residents of Nova Scotia are those who have lived in Nova Scotia for at least two consecutive years immediately prior to the submission deadline date.

 WFNS reserves the right to accept (as eligible) or reject (as ineligible) any submitted title.
 The list of titles deemed eligible by WFNS and submitted to award juries is final.
-For submissions deemed ineligible due to title/author ineligibility or lateness/incompleteness of submission, administrative fees cannot be refunded and submitted books cannot be returned.
+For submissions deemed ineligible due to title ineligibility, author ineligibility, or the lateness or incompleteness of submission, administrative fees cannot be refunded and submitted books cannot be returned.

 2. Submission Requirements